-Students register at Southwestern and pay standard tuition for the semester and standard room and board that is equivalent to a Lord Center (double) apartment and a 19 meal plan.
+Students register at Southwestern and pay standard tuition for the semester and standard room and board that is equivalent to Brown-Cody level housing and a 19 meal plan.
 Students who normally qualify for financial aid are eligible to receive most forms of aid (excluding work study) from Southwestern.

 A $500 housing deposit will be charged to the student’s SU account upon acceptance into the program.